 Once you’ve created the view, as an ecommerce business, you’ll want to activate Ecommerce, authorize any Google products you have linked, and click save.

 The Master view is the actual view you’ll be using with IP exclusions, etc. To create this view click the down arrow key under the view profile.

 Create a new view and name this ‘MASTER Website Data’ and select the correct time zone.

 Finally, create a third view the same way you created the ‘Master’ view.
 Name this one ‘Test.’
 Fittingly enough, this is the view you’ll use for testing.

 Create and apply filters

-The next step in your journey to the perfect Google Analytics setup is to create and apply filters.
+The next step in your journey to the perfect Google Analytics for Ecommerce setup is to create and apply filters.
 Filters are used by your various Views to segment data into smaller groups, exclude unwanted data, or search certain pieces of information.
 Filters can be created at the Account or View level.
 To create a new filter navigate to the Admin interface.
 On the view column select Filters then click on the +Add Filter button.

 Exclude Internal IP